Back to California

 What This Bill Does

-• Expands protections to cover activities that support or encourage access to reproductive and gender-affirming health care, even when done outside the state but under local laws.
+• Expands protections to cover activities that support or encourage access to reproductive and gender-affirming health care services done legally in another state.

-• Prevents law enforcement from arresting people for supporting legally protected health care activities in other states if those actions were legal there.
+• Prevents local law enforcement from arresting people for helping with these protected health care activities, even if those actions were taken outside the state.

-• Forbids public agencies from sharing information with out-of-state authorities about such activities that are legal here.
+• Forbids state agencies from sharing information about such activities with out-of-state authorities.

-• Prohibits the Governor from sending someone to another state for crimes related to providing or receiving support for these health care services.
+• Prohibits the Governor from sending someone to another state for crimes related to providing or supporting legally protected health care services.

 Who It Names or Affects

-• People who help others get reproductive and gender-affirming health care in other states
+• People who help others get reproductive and gender-affirming health care services

 Terms To Know